ioBroker/ioBroker/README.md

 #### Security

 ioBroker is designed to be accessed by trusted adapters inside trusted networks.
-This means that usually it is not a good idea to expose the ioBroker databases, adapters or any smarthome devices directly to the internet or, in general, to an environment where untrusted clients can directly access these network services.
+This means that usually it is not a good idea to expose the ioBroker databases, adapters or any smart home devices directly to the internet or, in general, to an environment where untrusted clients can directly access these network services.
 Adapters that offer services supposed to be exposed to the internet should be handled with care.
 You should always activate **HTTPS** and use valid certificates for web, admin if open it for internet or for example use it with additional security measures like VPN,